 - Lo siento – I’m sorry

-You’ll then get a response that’s either delivered so fast that you didn’t quite catch it, or that uses structures and vocab that are currently a little too advanced for your liking.
+You might get a response that’s delivered so fast that you didn’t quite catch it, or one that uses structures and vocab that are currently a little too advanced for your liking.

 It’s normal to feel overwhelmed.
-But it’s okay not to understand everything you hear.
+But it’s perfectly okay not to understand everything at the beginning.

-Here’s how to ask you can ask someone to repeat what they said, or say it slower.
-I’ve also tossed in one when you have no clue what to say.
+So these seven useful phrases will help you ask someone to repeat what they said, or say it slower.
+The last one is especially helpful when you have no clue what to say.
 All bases = covered.